vahidhedayati/grails-jenkins-plugin/README.md

 ###### customParams Retrieval
-This is our example parseJenplugin call, the results are actually in JSON format, so as per what fed in.
-I am now extracting each value which I can use
+This is our example parseJenplugin call, the results are actually in JSON format, so as per what fed in in above example.
+I am now extracting each value on processurl:

 def parseJenPlugin() {
 		println ":::> ${params} <:::"